What is Delphi Philosophy?

 How does Delphi Philosophy compare to other forms of philosophy for children?

 It has much in common but there also some key differences – including the bespoke story and underlying skill development framework.
 Discover more here.

 Can I use Delphi the Philosopher just as a story?

 Yes.
 The scheme of work is entirely optional and much of the benefit can be gained by simply reading the story to the class and discussing the questions.
-Delphi the Philosopher includes a Quick Start guide to get going without any fuss or need for a huge amount of training.
+All our stories include a Quick Start guide to get going without any fuss or need for a huge amount of training.
 However, by using the scheme of work and accompanying Teacher’s Guide you will likely achieve a greater impact on children’s learning skills.